zalando/skipper/docs/reference/filters.md

 and therefore requires approximately `count(HTTP methods) * count(Hosts) * count(Statuses) * 8` bytes of additional memory.

-The filter does nothing if response status is 4xx or route is opt-out via annotation or state bag value.
+The filter does nothing if response status is 4xx or route is opt-out via annotation, state bag value or request host pattern.

 The filter requires single string argument that is parsed as YAML.
 For convenience use [flow style format](https://yaml.org/spec/1.2.2/#chapter-7-flow-style-productions).